CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 ...
 ```

-Please note that it is also possible in Truffle to define additional migration scripts, for example `3_upgrade_minor.js` and `4_upgrade_major.js` and ask Truffle to only execute some of them by using the parameters `-f` and `--to`:
+Please note that it is also possible in Truffle to define additional migration scripts, for example `3_upgrade_minor.js` and `4_upgrade_major.js` and ask Truffle to only execute the scripts which number prefix is contained between 2 values by using the parameters `-f` and `--to`:

 ```
 truffle migrate -f 3 --to 4
 ```

-In my situation, I found the first solution more adapted to what I wanted to do.
+In my situation, I found the first solution more adapted to my needs.

 ### &#11014; Minor Upgrade